rambaeharambae/img_drawing_reference_scraper/README.md

           4. build an .exe executable file pyinstaller --onefile --noconsole imgscraper.py

-# # imgscraper for artists by artist: collecting references for artists - download
+# # imgscraper for artists by artist: collecting references - download
           go to release and download .exe